Read any “online money-making” guide, and the first thing they suggest is selling on eBay.

 Sendearnings.com is surely one website you cannot afford to ignore, where easy money is concerned.

-To start off, SendEarnings rewards any new member with a signup bonus of $5 bonus.
+To start off, SendEarnings rewards any new member with a signup bonus of a $5 bonus.

-Here the main income source is products offers.
+Here the main income source is doing offers.
 Most of the offers here do not involve any upfront fee, so you can keep your investment to a minimum.

 Still, the offers that pay well are those paid offers.
 Depending on who you talk to, this can be either a bane or boon.
 But the bottom line is that you can either go for free offers and accumulate your earnings, or try out paid offers, and wait for a bigger payday.

 At SendEarnings, you have to chalk up a minimum of $30.00 before you request a check.

 One outstanding stunt they offer here is paid e-mails.
 You can arrange to have these sent to your e-mail every day.
 And you could stand to earn $0.04 from these daily e-mails.
 Certainly a decent side income with virtually no effort on your part!

 The setup is almost alike and the business models employed are replicas of each other.
 In this context, I would recommend signing up for both SendEarnings and InboxDollars, as you would essentially be doing the same thing.

 Both also have a decent referral program.
 Get more people into the game and earn more money.